tpitner/microcli/README.md

 ```

 ## Limitations
-- _MicroCLI_ accepts only exactly given number of parameters.
+- _MicroCLI_ accepts only fixed number of parameters.
+- Cannot specify `Option` without default value.
+Workaround: specify any value as default but always check `option.valid()` before using its data.

 ## Known bugs